ketwaroo/minetest-k-recycler/readme.md

 ### Freebies

 Another "feature" of this recyling bin is allowing freebies when recycling partial stacks.
-There's some none zero change you'll get a full item if close enough to original stack.
+There's some none zero change (default is less than 5%) you'll get a full item if close enough to original stack.
 So a stack of 3 torches can give you a full 1 coal + 1 stick.

 Infinite item exploit.
 You're welcome.
 Well not really, it's basically a gamble if you'll get a free item and it's usually faster to just mine/farm things.
 But it's a little more fun if there's some randomness involved.
 See `k_recyclebin.leftover_freebies_chance` settings to tweak it slightly or disable it.

 ### Hopper support

-Supports `mineclonia` hopper API fairly well and partially supports the (FaceDeer hopper mod)[https://content.minetest.net/packages/FaceDeer/hopper/].
+Supports `mineclonia` hopper API fairly well and partially supports the [FaceDeer hopper mod](https://content.minetest.net/packages/FaceDeer/hopper/).

 Hoppers can be used to automate processing.
 A reasonable shematic would be Chest -> recycler -> chest where `->` is a hopper.
 That way you can dump all the loot you don't care about in the top chest and collect materials from the bottom one later.